survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 ## Conclusion

 Even though simply setting `process.env.NODE_ENV` the right way can help a lot especially with React related code, we can do better.
-We can split `app` and `vendor` bundles and add hashes to their filenames to benefit from browser caching.
-After all, the data that you don't need to fetch loads the fastest.
+Currently our build doesn't benefit on client level caching.
+To achieve this, the build requires placeholders in which webpack can insert hashes that invalidate the files as we update the application.